 The Sixth Form at St Laurence School is a vibrant, dynamic and aspirational community where all students are provided with the skills and knowledge to face the future with confidence.
-There is an excellent track record of success at Key Stage 5 with a high percentage of students progressing to their chosen university and a significant number gaining admission to Oxford and Cambridge.
+There is an excellent track record of success at Key Stage 5 with a high percentage of students progressing to their chosen university and a year on year legacy of gaining admission to Oxford and Cambridge.

-The Sixth Formers are given more freedom and greater responsibility, but they remain an integral part of the wider school community.
+Sixth Formers are given more freedom and greater responsibility, but they remain an integral part of the wider school community.
 Many support students in Key Stage 3 lessons or act as reading buddies or mentors for lower school students.
 Sixth Formers are also integrated within the School’s vertical tutor system and this enables them to take the lead in supporting their tutor and become role models for younger students within their House.
-In addition, the Sixth form Committee has an active and important role in the direction and development of the school.
+In addition, the Sixth Form Committee has an active and important role in the direction and development of the school.

-In Year 12, students have a weekly lesson to sharpen their study skills which will enable them to succeed in their A Level studies.
+In Year 12, students have a weekly “Core” lesson to sharpen their study skills which will enable them to succeed in their A Level studies.
 This time-tabled lesson also provides students with the opportunity to start thinking about life beyond school; students will investigate potential Universities and courses as well as potential apprenticeships, work placements and Gap Years that may be the favoured route into the world of work for some.
-Towards the end of Year 12, all students attend UCAS events and open days including a visit to a UCAS exhibition and a University visit.
-We recognise that not all of our students will move on to University and to support this we attend an exhibition and workshop focused on apprenticeships to give the whole sixth form varied and supportive experiences as they contemplate their next steps.
+Towards the end of Year 12, all students attend UCAS events and open days including a visit to a UCAS & Apprenticeships exhibition and a University visit.
+We recognise that not all of our students will move on to University and to support this we attend an exhibition and workshop focused on apprenticeships to give the whole Sixth Form varied and supportive experiences as they contemplate their next steps.